bpalomino5/RealTech-Inc/README.md

  Tasks for the Weekend:

- - Brandon:
+ - Brandon: Work on an acceptable Sprint Two web-app
- - Chris:
+ - Chris: Work on an acceptable Sprint Two web-app
- - Kenneth:
+ - Kenneth: Finish a fully functional database
- - Dongri:
+ - Dongri: Finish a fully functional database
- - Daniel:
+ - Daniel: Work on an acceptable Sprint Two web-app

 ## Date: 2/1/18